nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![RecognisedList](images/RecognisedExercisesOrientation.png)

-* The `Recognised Exercises Count` provides the number of unique exercises registered in the system.
+* The `Recognised Exercises Count` displays the number of unique exercises registered in the system.
-* The `System Exercise Entries Count` provides the total number of exercise entries in the system.
+* The `System Exercise Entries Count` displays the total number of exercise entries in the system.
 <br>

 **Adding and Deleting from the Exercise Name List**

 The `Recognised Exercise Name List Window` is generated based on the exercise entries in the system.
-Hence, the Recognised Exercise Name List is automatically updated whenever an entry is added to or deleted from the system.
+Hence, the Recognised Exercise Name List is automatically updated whenever you add or delete an entry from the system.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**<br>
-Exercise names are recognised as equal if, upon removing white spaces and setting the names to lowercase, the names are the same.<br><br>
-I.E. "Bench Press", "BENCH PRESS", "BenchPress" will be logged as the same exercise for your convenience in adding.<br><br>
+Exercise names are recognised as equal if, upon removing white spaces and setting the names to lowercase, the names are the same.<br><br> i.e. "Bench Press", "BENCH PRESS", "BenchPress" will be logged as the same exercise for your convenience in adding.<br><br>
 However, the first time you add an exercise with an unrecognised name, the Recognised Exercise Name List will save the form you have input.
 Choose wisely!
 </div>